Dewb/monome-rack-metamodule/README.md

 list(APPEND ext_builtin_brand_libname "MonomeMM")
 list(APPEND ext_builtin_brand_slug "monome")
 ```

+Remember to run `git submodule update --init --recursive` on this repo and the metamodule/metamodule-plugin-sdk repos before building.

 If you have opened the project in a dev container and want to return to host development, run the command `Dev Containers: Reopen Folder Locally`.